Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 ## Lock acquired by the handler

-Sometimes you want all the logic in the handler, but you also want to make sure the lock is released after the database transaction is committed, ie after released after ``DoctrineTransactionMiddleware``.
+Sometimes you want all the logic in the handler, but you also want to make sure the lock is released after the database transaction is committed, ie released after ``DoctrineTransactionMiddleware``.

 This can be done by telling the middleware: "If you see that this message has been